PopulateTools/gobierto/docs/frontend-contributing.md

 4. We export the variable in the bottom of the module `export { Dependency }`
 5. In the script that we need this dependency, we add an `import { Dependency } from 'shared'`

-The objective of this last block is to gather all external dependencies in the same place for future reuse
+The objective of this last block is to gather all external dependencies in the same place for future reuse.

+You may notice there is an `/app/javascript/i18n` folder.
+It contains translations from rails, and it's generated in an automatic way.
+Do not alter.

 ## Front-end contributing (ES)